Enhance customer experience to create destinations fit for the future

 - On your bike: Environmental and economic issues have prompted many to bike to work, so it’s become increasingly important to provide secure and convenient bike storage.
 Adding a bike repair station to the storage area, or a visiting bike repair facility, would be an extra bonus.

-Director of Placemaking, Activate
+By Andrew Sparrow, Director of Placemaking, Activate